cwuensch/AMLVaran/README.txt

 ============

 Please use a recent Linux environment, e.g. Debian or Ubuntu.
-Please make sure, that you have got at least 500 GB free disk space.
+Please make sure, that you have got at least 4 CPU cores, 8 GB of RAM and 500 GB free disk space.

 1.)
 Install Docker and docker-compose and dependencies.